kannanParamasivam/CKAD/README.md

 ### Network Policies

-A NetworkPolicy is a **Kubernetes object** that allows you to restrict network traffic to and from Pods within the cluster network.
+A NetworkPolicy is a **Kubernetes object** that allows you to **restrict network traffic** to and from Pods within the cluster network.
 It is used to control the traffic flow between the pods.

 Use NetworkPolicies to **block** unnessary or unexpected network traffic and make your applications more secure.

 ### Isolated vs Non-Isolated Pods

 ![picture 12](images/fdd48e869b5062efa0bf560aab1adab877463fedcef0f639fd94b6cc1345ebc4.png)

+Network Policies use selector to select pods.
+The pods that are selected by atleast one network policy are called **isolated pods**.
+The pods that are not selected by any network policy are called **non-isolated pods**.

 # note